 There will be a brake over-ride system offered on the Camry, Avalon and Lexus ES and IS models which should make sure the car stops if the accelerator and brake are pressed at the same time.
 Toyota plans to make this standard in products starting in January of 2010.

-“Toyota’s delayed ‘off’ switch is inexcusable,” Jenkins wrote.
+“Toyota’s delayed ‘off’ switch is inexcusable,” he wrote.
 “Bad enough is that its function was only explained deep in the owner’s manual — in any case, three seconds is too long at 100 mph.”

 Our products liability attorneys believe that even though Toyota is taking steps to prevent future car accidents with changes to some of its products, we wonder if these car accidents could have been prevented with the proper testing before the cars hit the market.
 Unfortunately, no one will ever know.
 At least Toyota is fixing the problem now before more people get into needless auto accidents.